tab-yair/OverDrive-Architecture/README.md

 ---

-## Search Logic
-The system implements a fallback search mechanism:
+## The system performs a dual search on both file names and content, with filtering:
-1. Metadata Search: The Web Server first checks if any file/folder name matches the query.
+1. Metadata Search – The Web Server searches for files and folders by name, limited to those the user has access to.
-2. Content Search: If no match is found, the request is delegated to the C++ Storage Server, which performs a deep scan of compressed file contents using the SEARCH protocol command.
+2. Content Search – Requests for content search are sent to the C++ Storage Server.
+Since the server may return IDs of irrelevant files (due to its internal ID system), results are filtered to include only files the user can access.
+An additional check is performed on the file content to confirm a real match, and any non-matching files are discarded.

+---

 ## Known Limitations

-- Gmail Restriction: Only @gmail.com addresses are allowed for registration.
+- Gmail Restriction:
+     Only @gmail.com addresses are allowed for registration.
+     Username requirements: Must be between 6–30 characters.
+     If the user enters the username without @gmail.com, it is automatically appended.
+     Normalization is applied: dots (.) and uppercase letters are ignored or converted to lowercase.
 - In-Memory Users: User data resets on Web Server restart (unless persistent store is attached).
 - Search Case-Sensitivity: Search is currently case-sensitive.